Alexmsit/AMR_project/README.md

 <hr>

-## Add modules to the Appimage
+## Modification of the AppImage

-The Appimage which is used in this project contains a modified version of blensor which has additional python modules.
+The Appimage which is used in this project is based on the [original Blensor Appimage](https://www.blensor.org/pages/downloads.html) and just contains a few more python modules.
-For future projects it could be necessary to add more python modules.
+For future works on this project it could be necessary to add more python modules.
-Therefore the steps to modify the Appimage are shown below:
+The steps to achieve this are described below:

 **1. Extract the Appimage**